yvki/quiz/README.md

-# Project Background
-One of my modules for Year 1 is **Fundamentals Of Programming (aka FOP)** where I had to **develop a prototype for a quiz application from scratch over 2 months** based on a given problem statement...

 ## Problem Statement

 You are encouraged to design your own **text-based UI** as a teaching aid for students.
 The application will display 5 quiz questions one by one, allowing user to enter his/her answers and submit the quiz.
 It then display the results of the quiz.